Arrest and interrogation law

 - the conduct of forensic procedures if ordered by a court;

 - the conduct of non-intimate forensic procedures and non-intimate physical examinations when authorised by a senior police officer;

 - breathalyser tests, blood samples, oral fluid sample, urine samples or an assessment of drug impairment under the Road Safety Act 1986 (Vic);

 - the exercise of coercive powers in relation to organised crime offences.

-Although the An accused person’s right in criminal cases, subject to certain limits, not to do or say anything that could be used as evidence against them in a court case. should always be kept in mind, there are some situations in which it is nonetheless sensible for a suspected person to cooperate with police.
+Although the privilege against self-incrimination should always be kept in mind, there are some situations in which it is nonetheless sensible for a suspected person to cooperate with police.